opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 3.3 Hardware Requirements

-The OGSP Core Specification defines the foundational requirements for hardware integration, with detailed implementation guidance provided in the Hardware Abstraction Specification.
+The OGP Core Specification defines the foundational requirements for hardware integration, with detailed implementation guidance provided in the Hardware Abstraction Specification.

 **Hardware Categories**: